-Another charge upon me equally false and I may say, more senseless, is that I am a declared enemy to the use of reason in religion, and why?
-Because in all my writings I teach that reason is to be denied, etc. I agree that I have not only taught this but have again and again proved the absolute necessity of it, and this because Christ has made it absolutely necessary by saying, "Whosoever will come after me let him deny himself..."
-How can a man deny himself without denying his reason unless reason be no part of himself?
-Or how can a rational creature whose chief distinction from brutes is that of his reason be called to deny himself, any other way than by denying that which is peculiar to himself?
-Let the matter be thus expressed, man is not to deny his reason.
+Another charge upon me equally false and more senseless, is that I am a declared enemy to the use of reason in religion.
+Why?
+Because in all my writings I teach that reason is to be denied.
+I agree that I have not only taught this, but have again and again proved the absolute necessity of it, and this because Christ has made it absolutely necessary by saying, "Whosoever will come after me let him deny himself..."
+How can a man deny himself without denying his reason unless reason is no part of himself?
+Or how can a rational creature whose chief distinction from brutes is his reason be called to deny himself, any other way than by denying what is peculiar to himself?
+Let the matter be thus expressed: man is not to deny his reason.
 Well how then?
-Why he is only to deny himself.
+Why he is only to deny himself?
 Can there be a greater folly of words?
-And it is their wisdom of words, which shows the necessity of the denying of self to be good doctrine, but boggle and cry out at the denying of reason as being guite bad.
-How can a man deny himself but by denying that which is the life and spirit and power of self?
+Their wisdom of words shows the necessity of the denying of self to be good doctrine, but boggle and cry out at the denying of reason as being quite bad.

+How can a man deny himself but by denying what is the life and spirit and power of self?
 What makes a man a sinner other than the power and working of his natural reason?
-Therefore, if our natural reason is not to be denied, we must keep up and follow that which works every sin that ever was or can be in us.
+Therefore, if our natural reason is not denied, we must keep up and follow what works every sin that ever was or can be in us.
 We can sin nowhere or in anything but where our natural reason or understanding has its power in us.
 What is meant in all scripture by the flesh and its works?
 Is it something distinct and different from the workings of our rational and intelligent nature?
-No, it is our whole intelligent, rational nature that constitutes the flesh or the carnal man who could not be criminally so any more than the beasts, but because his carnality has all its evil from his intelligent nature or reason being the life and power of it.
-And everything which our Lord says of self is so much said of our natural reason.
-All that the scripture says of the flesh and its evil nature is so much said of the evil state of our natural reason, which therefore ought and must be denied in the same manner and degree as self and flesh is and must be denied.
+No, it is our whole intelligent, rational nature that constitutes the flesh or the carnal man, because his carnality has all its evil from his intelligent nature, reason being the life and power of it.
+Everything that our Lord says of self is said of our natural reason.
+All that the scripture says of the flesh and its evil nature is said of the evil state of our natural reason, which therefore must be denied in the same manner and degree as self and flesh must be denied.

-I have elsewhere shown the gross darkness and ignorance which govern that which is called metaphysics in the schools, "that it is so great that if you were to say that God first creates a soul out of nothing and when that is done then takes an understanding faculty and puts it into it, after that adds a will and then a memory, all as independently made as when a tailor first makes the body of a coat and then adds sleeves and pockets to it, were you to say this the schools of Descartes, Malebranche or Locke could have nothing to say against it."
+I have elsewhere shown the gross darkness and ignorance that govern what is called metaphysics in the schools, "is so great that if you were to say that God first creates a soul out of nothing and when that is done, takes an understanding faculty and puts it into it, after that adds a will and then a memory, all as independently made as when a tailor first makes the body of a coat and then adds sleeves and pockets to it, were you to say this the schools of Descartes, Malebranche or Locke could have nothing to say against it."
 (Spirit of Love First Part.)